Japanese Section, ILA

 This course is for students who have already completed Intermediate 2 level.
 Students will learn how to appropriately use the expressions they have learned depending on the occasion and the person they are talking to.
 The course will further introduce more formal words and euphemistic expressions, and will also help students acquire practical Japanese skills through task-oriented exercises.

-This course will help students practice how to appropriately use the expressions they have learned depending on the occasion and the person they are talking to.
+LAJ.T434 I3, I4 Japanese conversation: Intermediate 4 This course will help students practice how to appropriately use the expressions they have learned depending on the occasion and the person they are talking to.
 The course will further introduce more formal words and euphemistic expressions, and will also help students acquire practical Japanese skills through task-oriented exercises and presentations.
-Not specified
+Original material

 LAJ.T427 I1~I4 Japanese kanji: Intermediate 1 See above